secondlaw-ai/skyrim/README.md

 ### Forecasting using Modal:

 If you are running on modal then run:
-`modal run modal/forecast.py:run_inference`
+`modal run modal/forecast.py`

 This by default uses `pangu` model to forecast for the next 6 hours, starting from yesterday.
-It gets initial conditions from ECMWF IFS and writes the forecast to a modal volume.
+It gets initial conditions from NOAA GFS and writes the forecast to a modal volume.
 You can explore the forecast by running a notebook (without GPU) in modal:

 `modal run modal/forecast.py:run_analysis`